tahermj8/MILP_WFO/README.md

 Date Uploaded: 05-Aug-2024

+## Prerequisites

+All the required packages for running the scripts in a conda environment can be installed using **milp_wfo_environment.yml**

 ## Files

 **ml_wake_model.py** - Will create a training dataset and generate an ANN ML model to use with the wind farm optimization model**